 In fact, the increased spasticity should actually be seen as a good thing, because it means the neural connections between your brain and muscles are improving.

-You are over the hump in recovery and it only gets better from here!
+You are over the hump in recovery and with hard work and the right tools, it only gets better from here!

 How to recover during stage 3

 You should continue the therapy treatments from stages 1 and 2, focusing on active and passive range of motion exercises.